Documented to be almost always right 99.7% of the time.

 Would never have known that.

-Over the years, ladies and gentlemen, I have recounted for you the statistics on poverty in this country as prepared by Robert Rector, who has uh devoted much of his scholarly life to the pursuit of examining census data and analyzing it, codifying it, and putting it in uh form people can understand.
+Over the years, ladies and gentlemen, I have recounted for you the statistics on poverty in this country as prepared by Robert Rector, who has devoted much of his scholarly life to the pursuit of examining census data and analyzing it, codifying it, and putting it in form people can understand.

 And it has always been a shock when I've shared with people what poverty in this country is.

-It surprises people because it isn't.
+It surprises people because of what it isn't.

-And I've always gotten into trouble every time I have quoted Rector, every time I've mentioned it, elements of the drive-by media react and talk about how heartless and mean spirited I am toward the poor, because I simply report what Rector says, and that is that poverty in this country is not poverty as measured around the world.
+Every time I have quoted Rector, every time I've mentioned it, elements of the drive-by media react and talk about how heartless and mean-spirited I am toward the poor, because I simply report what Rector says, and that is that poverty in this country is not poverty as measured around the world.

-Well now here's another source.
+Now here's another source.

 It's very brief.